Zitao-Shuai/old-zitao-shuai.github.io/notes/paper_DADG.md

-This is a list of notes about the papers I've recently read.
+This is a list of notes about the papers of Domain Adaptation and Domain Generalization I've recently read.
 # Domain adaptation

 ## methods